Ghykk3130/Obsidian/Experimental/Thermoelectric effect of.md

 - First put some thermal epoxy on the tip of the thermal couples to avoid possible connection to the sample.
 - The two thermal couples would be wind together in the middle to increase the thermal conductivity.
 - Thermal couples could be attached to pillars with silver epoxy.
 Because there's no conduction.
+- The gold wires on the heater to the sample should be attached using thermal epoxy.
+This is to prevent electric conduction, and to preserve heat conduction.

 # To-do